Withdrawal from the University

 Dropping an entire course load constitutes withdrawal from the University for that semester.

-To withdraw from the Graduate School, the student must file with the graduate dean a withdrawal petition, a form that also explains refund policies.
+To withdraw from the Graduate School, a student must file with the graduate dean a withdrawal petition, a form that also explains refund policies.
 The student may withdraw through the last class day of the semester.
-If the student abandons his or her courses without withdrawing, the instructor in each class determines what grade should be recorded.
+If the student abandons their courses without withdrawing, the instructor in each class determines what grade should be recorded.

-A student may not be employed in an academic position beyond the last date of his or her enrollment.
+Students may not be employed in an academic position beyond the last date of their enrollment.
 Students must end their academic appointments prior to withdrawing.

 See General Information, Academic Policies and Procedures, Withdrawal for more information about withdrawal.